 #3.
 Cost

-High-end full-frame DSLRs are costlier than the best mirrorless cameras.
-If you are on a low budget and looking for a full-frame camera, then mirrorless can be one option.
+If you are on a low budget and looking for a full-frame camera, you can always go for a used one.

 #4.
 Lens Factor